 My dissertation, “Decolonial Responses to Secularism from the Underside of Modernity,” investigates the relationship between secularism and colonization as theorized by contemporary Latin American, Caribbean, and Latinx thinkers.
-In doing so, I bring together ongoing debates on secularity and postsecularity with the “decolonial turn” in theory and critique to rethink the modern dialectics of secularization from the specific perspective of Latin America and the Caribbean.
+In doing so, I bring together ongoing debates on secularity and postsecularity with the “decolonial turn” to rethink the modern dialectics of secularization from the specific perspective of Latin America and the Caribbean.

-Besides the Ford Foundation, my research has been generously supported by the Andrew W. Mellon Foundation, the Social Science Research Council, the Woodrow Wilson National Fellowship Foundation, and the Society for the Advancement of American Philosophy.
+My research has been generously supported by the Andrew W. Mellon Foundation, the Social Science Research Council, the Ford Foundation, the Woodrow Wilson National Fellowship Foundation, and the Society for the Advancement of American Philosophy.